DmitryItyl/SnakeGameCPP/README.md

 ## How to play?
 The game is started automatically when launched.
 You play as snake and your goal is to eat as much apples as you can.
 Press arrows to turn your snake.
 Eating apples will not only increase your score, but also the size of your snake.
 But be careful as the game becomes more difficult the bigger you are!
+Game is lost if your snake hits itself.
+You can go to the edge of the screen to skip to the opposite side of the screen.
 If you've lost, press spacebar to play again.